SAP-archive/hana-python-securestore/README.md

-# Python example of HANA SecureStore API
+# Python example of HANA Secure Store API
-Multi-Target Application Python example of interfacing with the HANA SecureStore API
+Multi-Target Application Python example of interfacing with the HANA Secure Store API

 ## Description